-LIVE Garden Report: Celtics vs Bulls Postgame Show - CLNS Media
+Celtics Sleepwalk to 121-107 Loss to Bulls - CLNS Media

 The Celtics hit the Windy City for their last stop of their road trip as they take on the Chicago Bulls.
+The Celtics were riding a 9 game win streak heading into Monday night’s road matchup, but Boston fell flat early in the game and could never fully recover from their defensive lapses.
+The Bulls, desperate for a win, ended up winning 121-107, and snapped the Celtics’ win streak in the process.

-Join The Garden Report Postgame Show with A. Sherrod Blakely, Bobby Manning, Josue Pavon, Jimmy Toscano and host John Zannis as we break it all down.
+Join The Garden Report Postgame Show with Bobby Manning, Jimmy Toscano and host John Zannis as we break it all down.

 We’re on DISCORD!
 You should join too to stay in touch with the guys, get alerted on special announcements, participate in giveaways and tons of other cool stuff! → https://discord.gg/xTdFj6xFHs